JeanDuarteQueiroz/jeanduartequeiroz/README.md

 ## Hi!
 I'm Jean!
-I work as an Lv2 Technical Support Analyst.
-I currently study self-taught and am in constant search of knowledge, creating projects, completing courses and studying documentation. #Future Frontend Developer.
+I turn ideas into incredible, functional interfaces.
+Combining intuitive, clean and efficient design.
+Get in touch and let's create experiences together! 🚀
 ### More about me:
 <quote> (Right-clik and select 'Open link in new windows' if you prefer)
 <p>